 Citations are simply mentions of your business name, address, and phone number (NAP) across websites, directories, and platforms.
 They help Google (and AI-powered search) verify that your business is real, consistent, and relevant.

-In this guide, I will show you how to build citations for Nigerian businesses, sharing my process, tools, mistakes to avoid, and a real-life case study where citations multiplied a client’s visibility.
+In this guide, I will walk you through the process of local citations building for Nigerian businesses, sharing my tools, mistakes to avoid, and a real-life case study where citations multiplied a client’s visibility.

 Key takeaway